As a Man Thinketh – The Power of Right Thought

 The Law of Cause and Effect

+In Buddhism, causality is accepted as natural law.
 The Dalai Lama explains that the best way to safeguard against undesirable events taking place is to make sure that the causal conditions that normally give rise to those events don’t arise.
 Similarly, if there’s an event that you would like to take place, then seek the causes and conditions that give rise to that event and replicate them.

 In addition, Gunaratana-a Sri Lankan Buddhist monk-explains in his book Eight Mindful Steps to Happiness that once we understand that everything we think, say, or do is a cause, which will inevitably lead to some effect, we will naturally want to think, say, and do things which will lead to positive results.
 At the same time, we will avoid having thoughts, saying things, and doing things that will lead to negative results.